shinyay/win-setup/README.md

 Use `ctrl` + `i` to open incline chat.
 Type `/` to view all available chat commands.

+### Docker for Visual Studio Code

+- [x] Installation
+  - WSL2(Linux)

+> The Docker extension makes it easy to build, manage, and deploy containerized applications from Visual Studio Code.
+It also provides one-click debugging of Node.js, Python, and .NET inside a container.

 ## `Text Editor`

 **Settings** - Everything starts from `Ctrl` + `,`